10 Things To Know About Batteries

 7. Battery inverters differ from traditional solar inverters

 When you add a battery into the mix, you have to add a battery inverter or upgrade to a solar and battery hybrid inverter.
-Unlike traditional solar inverters, battery inverters can convert DC power into AC and visa versa, which allows the battery to be charged from the solar sytem and discharged to power the load in your home.
+Unlike traditional solar inverters, battery inverters can convert DC power into AC and vice versa, which allows the battery to be charged from the solar system and discharged to power the load in your home.

 It’s easy to add a battery inverter to many existing PV systems - so you might already be battery ready.
 If you’re adding a new system entirely, you might consider getting a hybrid inverter that can manage both.

 8. A variety of battery brands and products are available in Australia

 If you’re in the market for a home battery system, you’re spoilt for choice!
 More than 150 different products are offered in Australia, and there are some great online tools to help you make sense of them all.